Young Artist Initiative Chamber Music Mentor

 Hailed by the New York Concert Review as “a magnificent artist and poet,” pianist Amy Yang is a seasoned performer, chamber musician, and pedagogue.
 She has made appearances in major concert halls throughout the United States, Europe, and China; and at the Marlboro, Ravinia, and Verbier festivals.

-As a chamber musician, Ms. Yang has shared the stage with Richard Goode, Ida Kavafian, David Shifrin, Arnold Steinhardt, Michael Tree, Peter Wiley, Roberto Díaz, Daedalus and Aizuri Quartets, among others.
-She is founder of The Schumann Project and is currently preparing her debut solo album.
+As a chamber musician, Ms. Yang has shared the stage with Richard Goode, Ida Kavafian, David Shifrin, Arnold Steinhardt, Michael Tree, Peter Wiley, Roberto Díaz, and the Daedalus and Aizuri quartets, among others.
+She is founder of the Schumann Project and is currently preparing her debut solo album.

-Ms. Yang is a graduate of the Curtis Institute of Music, the Juilliard School, and the Yale School of Music.
-Her teachers include Timothy Hester, Claude Frank, Robert McDonald, and Peter Frankl.
+Ms. Yang is a graduate of the Curtis Institute of Music, the Juilliard School, and the Yale School of Music, having studied with Timothy Hester, Claude Frank, Robert McDonald, and Peter Frankl.

-She is the program director and a member of the piano faculty of the Curtis Summerfest Young Artist Summer program, and also serves on the piano faculty of Summerfest’s Chamber Music and Orchestra for Adults program.
-She also serves as a Chamber Music Coach at the University of Pennsylvania and has been a jury member for the Bravura Philharmonic Concerto Competition, Temple University Concerto Competition, New Jersey Music Teacher’s Association Masterclass Competition, and CCC Toronto Piano Competition.
+She is the program director and a member of the piano faculty of the Curtis Summerfest Young Artist Summer Program, and also serves on the piano faculty of Summerfest’s Chamber Music and Orchestra for Adults program.
+She is also a chamber music coach at the University of Pennsylvania and has been a jury member for the Bravura Philharmonic Concerto Competition, Temple University Concerto Competition, New Jersey Music Teacher’s Association Masterclass Competition, and CCC Toronto Piano Competition.

 Ms. Yang joined the Curtis faculty in 2011.